mgks/wordpress-themplate-structure/README.md

-# wordpress-theme-structure
+# Wordpress Template Structure
-A quick empty wordpress theme structure to download and start building.
+Have to create tons of files and folders everytime.
+Not anymore.